 - A. The Board is authorized to adopt such rules and regulations as shall become necessary with the approval of the Council.
-The board shall notify all license holders of such proposed rules and regulations within 30 days prior to the delivery of such rules and regulations to the Council. - B. The Board shall hold meetings as necessary for transaction of business; for examination of applicants, to determine the qualifications and fitness of all applicants as to their knowledge of the rules and regulations governing mechanical work; and to grant licenses and renewals to applicants who show proper qualifications. - C. The Board shall review all licenses issued hereunder and make recommendations to the Council concerning renewal and issuance. - D. The Mechanical Board shall preside over and hear appeals and complaints filed with it and concerning mechanical code and licensure related issues.
+The board shall notify all license holders of such proposed rules and regulations within 30 days prior to the delivery of such rules and regulations to the Council. - B. The Board shall hold meetings as necessary for transaction of business before it. - C. The Board shall review all licenses issued hereunder and make recommendations to the Council concerning renewal and issuance. - D. The Mechanical Board shall preside over and hear appeals and complaints filed with it and concerning mechanical code and licensure related issues.
 The board shall render its opinion on any such complaint or appeal. - E. Any appeal or complaint stemming from a determination made by the City of Rapid City Mechanical Inspector may be taken to the board upon written notice served upon the Building Official.
-Such appeals must be served within thirty calendar days of the decision or action appealed.
-The Mechanical Inspector shall give notice to all interested parties, including the relevant department head, and shall convene the board to hear the appeal within thirty calendar days of the receipt of the notice of appeal, excluding the day of receipt.
+Such appeals must be served within ten (10) business days of the decision or action appealed.
+The Mechanical Inspector shall give notice to all interested parties, including the relevant department head, and shall convene the board to hear the appeal no sooner than seven (7) days of the receipt of the notice of appeal, excluding the day of receipt.
 The board shall not have the authority to waive any requirements of federal, state, or local law.
 The board may make such inquiries, as it deems expedient.